The Nutcracker: Plot

 Below is a synopsis based on the original 1892 libretto by Marius Petipa.
 The story varies from production to production, though most follow the basic outline.
 The names of the characters also vary.
 In the original Hoffmann story, the young heroine is called Marie Stahlbaum and Clara (Klärchen) is her doll's name.
 In the adaptation by Dumas on which Petipa based his libretto, her name is Marie Silberhaus.
-In still other productions, such as Baryshnikov's, Clara is Clara Stahlbaum rather than Clara Silberhaus.
+In still other productions, such as Balanchine's, Clara is Marie Stahlbaum rather than Clara Silberhaus.